Foldex/reflex-curses/README.md

 OPTIONS
        NONE   Starts up the tui interface

+       -a channel_name
-       -a     Add a twitch channel to your followed list
+              Add a twitch channel to your followed list

+       -d channel_name
-       -d     Delete a twitch channel from your followed list
+              Delete a twitch channel from your followed list

        -h, --help
               Print help message